jargonautical/bsuBootcamp/README.md

 # bsuBootcamp
-Assets and resources for BSU Data and Analysis Bootcamp
+Deprecated assets and resources for bootcamp